Is it okay to use the same resume for each job?

 Sometimes you also may need to create a new resume if yours just hasn’t been updated in a while.
 You may want to refresh the entire thing with a new look so that it catches the attention of potential employers.

-Customising a resume primarily applies to changing the details to make the resume apply to specific jobs.
+Customising a resume means changing the details to make the resume apply to specific jobs.
+In this way you can use the same resume for different jobs but you have to tweak it slightly to fit the job requirements.
 It should be considered anytime you’re applying to a new job regardless of what the position is.

 Customising your resume includes adjusting the layout to create a better flow but keeping the bulk of the information the same.
 Sometimes your resume just needs a little style upgrade, so to speak, to catch the attention of potential employers!